TanishSanghvi/Population-Modelling-Maps/README.md

 - Many researchers are doing research of different types with overlapping methods.
 So there is a need to represent the field in a way that can help researchers locate and reuse similar work done by their peers.
 - We narrow down on a dataset involving meta-data of authors and their papers in the field of population modeling and thus create a framework to help authors find related work and partners in the domain.
-We create networks representing author-coauthor connections, networks showcasing their research methods and category and a dashboard to give an easy-to-view visual overview of the domain
+- We create networks representing author-coauthor connections, networks showcasing their research methods and category and a dashboard to give an easy-to-view visual overview of the domain

+## TOOLS USED
+- Python
+- PowerBI
+- Microsoft Excel

 ## Data Visualization Framework